AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "serve_order",
   "description": "Serve a completed dish to a customer", "parameters": {
-    "order_id": "ID of the completed order",
+    "orderId": "ID of the completed order",
-    "customer_id": "ID of the customer to serve"
+    "customerId": "ID of the customer to serve"
   }
 }
 ```